javelit/docs/content/develop/concepts/architecture/_index.md

 <h5>The app chrome</h5>

-Every Jeamlit app has a few widgets in the top right to help you as you develop your app and help your users as they view your app.
+Every Javelit app has a few widgets in the top right to help you as you develop your app and help your users as they view your app.
 This is called the app chrome.

 </RefCard>